Ying Bu: Chu–Han Contention

 Sui He said, "The King of Han sends me to deliver a message to you.
 I'm curious why you're so close to Chu."
 Ying Bu responded that he had all along been serving Xiang Yu.
 Sui He said, "Both you and Xiang Yu are vassal kings.
 You're willing to be subservient to him because you feel that Chu is powerful and can be relied on.
 When Xiang Yu was attacking Qi, he fought ahead of his men.
 You should personally lead Huainan's forces and fight as Chu's vanguard.
 Yet now you only send 4,000 men to assist Chu, is this what a subordinate should do?
 When the King of Han was attacking Chu's capital Pengcheng, you should lead your men to help Xiang Yu and fight with the King of Han day and night.
 You have a large army but you don't send troops to help and would rather stand by and watch.
 Is this what a subordinate should do?
 You are subordinate to Chu in name, but actually you rely on yourself.
 I feel that this won't be good for you.
 You refuse to betray Chu because you think that Han is weak.
-However, although Chu is powerful, Xiang Yu has lost the people's trust when he broke his promises and murdered Emperor Yi, and now he still thinks that his state is strong and he can win any battle.
-The King of Han is recruiting other vassal lords, and garrisoning in Chenggao and Xingyang.
-His supply routes from Shu avoid deep trenches and are well defended.
+However, although Chu is powerful, Xiang Yu has lost the people's trust and support when he implacably broke his promises and murdered Emperor Yi, and now he still thinks that his state is strong enough and he can win any battle.
+The King of Han is mustering other vassal lords, and garrisoning in Chenggao and Xingyang.
+His supply routes from Shu (modern Sichuan and Chongqing) avoid deep trenches and are well-defended.
 When Chu recall its forces, it is separated by Liang in between and is 800-900 li within enemy territory.
 Now Chu is unable to fight well and is exhausted.
 Its old and weak soldiers are transporting supplies over great distances.
 When Chu forces reach Xingyang and Chenggao, Han forces only need to put up a firm defence.
 In this way, Chu forces can neither advance by attacking nor retreat.
 Therefore, I say that Chu is unreliable.
 If Chu wins Han, other vassal states will help each other for fear of Chu.
 As such, we can see that if Chu becomes more powerful, it will invite hostility from many sides.
 It's obvious that Chu is worse than Han.
 I'm puzzled as to why you choose to depend on Chu, which is at stake, instead of Han, which has nothing to lose.
 I don't think that Huainan's forces are sufficient to resist Chu, but if you betray Chu, Xiang Yu will be held up in Qi for several months, and Han has higher chances of taking over the empire.
-I sincerely hope you can join the King of Han.
+I sincerely hope you can join the alliance of King of Han.
 He'll grant you a fief larger than the current Huainan you have.
 As such, he sends me to present this plan to you and hope that you'll consider it."
 Ying Bu agreed but he kept silent about his defection.